Skip to main content

 How Do Personalized Hormone Protocols Support Heart Health?

-The rationale for personalized hormone protocols in centers on restoring the beneficial effects of hormones like estrogen, progesterone, and even low-dose testosterone, which often diminish with menopausal transition.
+The rationale for personalized hormone protocols in cardiovascular health centers on restoring the beneficial effects of hormones like estrogen, progesterone, and even low-dose testosterone, which often diminish with menopausal transition.
 Estrogen, for example, contributes significantly to vascular health by promoting nitric oxide production within the endothelium, the inner lining of blood vessels.
 Nitric oxide acts as a potent vasodilator, ensuring optimal blood flow and reducing arterial stiffness.
 A well-designed protocol seeks to reinstate these protective mechanisms.

 Moreover, estrogen influences hepatic lipid metabolism, generally maintaining favorable high-density lipoprotein (HDL) cholesterol levels and reducing low-density lipoprotein (LDL) cholesterol.
 Progesterone also plays a role in vascular tone and inflammatory modulation, while carefully titrated testosterone for women can support lean muscle mass, improve insulin sensitivity, and enhance overall metabolic function, all factors with downstream benefits for cardiovascular resilience.